martinmoland/martinmoland.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral fellow at ARENA, Centre for European Studies, based at the University of Oslo.
-The predominant focus of my postdoctoral research project is on how attitudes towards the truthfulness of political journalism are created.
-In addition to this I am interested in how social identities form attitudes towards both European integration and transnational cooperation more broadly, as well as in the study of differentiated integration within the EU.

-**Affiliations**

-My primary affiliation is with the project [RECLAIM](https://ams.hi.is/en/projects/reclaim/), a Horizon 2020 funded project investigating both the post-truth turn of political debate, and what demands citizens place on quality journalism today.
-Through this project I contribute to survey experimental research studying how the style of journalism and fact-checking impacts attitudes towards the truthfulness of political journalism.

-I am also affiliated with the project [SINGLEMARKETS](https://www.sv.uio.no/arena/english/research/projects/singlemarkets/index.html).
-This project investigates popular attitudes to single market governance in the EU and the US.
-I am also involved with the [COMPLEX](https://www.sv.uio.no/arena/english/research/projects/complex/) project, that studies potential conflicts when implementing European law at the national level.
+I am a postdoctoral researcher at Jacques Delors Centre, working in the coordination project of the DFG-funded project [Reconfiguring Europe](https://www.delorscentre.eu/en/research/reconfiguring-europe).
+The aim of the project is to investigate how the member states of the European Union, in a broad perspective, have historically negotiated the trade-off between contributing resources to the EU institutions with a perceived need to have control over how those resources are spent.

+In addition to working on the determinants of trust in political journalism, my research has two main strands: One strand focuses on the interplay between European integration and national identities, focusing on how integration shapes national identities and vice versa.
+The other strand of my research focuses on differentiated integration in the EU.
+I am especially interested in how citizens of non-member states perceive the legitimacy of being subject to EU rules and what shapes public opinion towards different configurations of the EU's institutional set-up.
+My research has featured in journals such as *West European Politics*, *Journal of European Public Policy* and *JCMS: Journal of Common Market Studies*.

-You can always reach out to me at [martin.moland@arena.uio.no](mailto:martin.moland@arena.uio.no).
+You can always reach out to me at [m.moland@delorscentre.eu](mailto:m.moland@delorscentre.eu).